anselm/blox/IDEAS.md

 			AND userland functions that are naked - declared directly in the documents - I can bind(parentbehavior) on

-# XR SUPPORT?
+# - XR SUPPORT broken?

-	- not clear why it is not working
+# - gltf load consolidation to avoid duplicate loads

-# gltf load consolidation to avoid duplicate loads
+# - move the demos apart and make as separate files with links to source ( partially done )

-# move the demos apart and make as separate files with links to source
+# - make sure all demos work again

-# documentation
+# - documentation

 	- document examples of events better; i did this a bit
 	- demonstrate scene switching
 	- explore an idea of loading and unloading scenes and a scene counter

-# packages
+# [DONE] packages

 	[ kinda done? ]